joeesser1842/AmpWebV2/frontend/src/assets/markdownDocs/quickstart.md

 ## For New Members (Mentees):

-Below is the recommended way of setting up your Github repositories.
-The bash script to automatically run the setup is still in beta, and is not stable.
-Do not use it until your mentor tells you it is okay
+Below is the recommended way of setting up your Github repositories:

-<a class="btn" href="/tutorial" >Tutorial</a>
+<a class="btn" href="/tutorial" >Click me to set up a new repo!</a>

 <hr>